MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

   +make-md-column(4)
 </pre>

-You can see the <a href="https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/mixins/_grid.scss" title="Mixins used in the grid system" target="_blank">mixins used in the grid system</a> also in Github.
+You can see the <a href="https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/mixins/_grid.scss" title="Mixins used in the grid system" rel="nofollow" target="_blank">mixins used in the grid system</a> also in Github.

 <h4>SASS</h4>

 SASS is a CSS preprocessor that lets you use variables, functions, operations, and other useful stuff inside your CSS stylesheets.
-You can learn how to use SASS in their <a href="http://sass-lang.com/" title="SASS official website" target="_blank">official website</a>.
+You can learn how to use SASS in their <a href="http://sass-lang.com/" title="SASS official website" rel="nofollow" target="_blank">official website</a>.
 We're sure you'll find it very easy!

 <h5>PARTIALS</h5>
 We organize our SASS code in partials that we later import in a single file called <i>application.sass</i>.